Illinois Requires Lab Testing of CBD Products

 Bob Morgan, who initiated the bill, wants all CBD products to meet the requirements that would be created by the Illinois Department of Agriculture.
 The law would cover all cannabidiol products from drops to creams to pet food.

 CBD is a derivative of marijuana, but unlike the other popular component, THC, it doesn’t get users high.
-Instead, CBD provides numerous health benefits such as pain relief or quality sleep.

 The problem with CBD is that it remains unregulated, which means you can’t know for sure what exactly you consume.
 Some CBD companies perform third-party lab tests voluntarily, but there aren’t any unifying regulations.
 CBD products may contain heavy metals or not include the declared quantity of active ingredients.